Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Cycle around Ljubljana

-The second tip for cycling in Slovenia’s capital doesn’t require anything but the BicikeLJ smartphone app.
+The second tip for cycling in Slovenia’s capital requires nothing more than the BicikeLJ smartphone app.
 After downloading it, you can enjoy free city rides for up to 60 minutes.
-There are various pickup and drop-off locations around town, and you can be informed of their location through the in-app map.
+There are various pickup and drop-off locations around town, and you can find them on the in-app map.
 In addition, the app allows you to ride a bicycle for up to 60 minutes, leave it at a station, and get another bike for free.
-Given the short distances, you won’t usually need a bicycle for more than an hour, making it an ideal option to explore Ljubljana.
-I used it several times when I visited the city, and the bikes felt solid and in good condition.

 You can download the BicikeLJ app from their website here.
 It’s available for both iPhone and Android devices.